iXenonN/Roblox-UGC-Limited-Sniper/README.md

 First step when you download the zip file unzip to any folder

+Second open cmd and go inside the folder from cmd then use pip install -r requirements.txt

-Second open the folder and double click the SniperBot.py
+Third open the folder and double click the SniperBot.py

 And just this the program will be open and read the user agreements.